 Offering a Hand up, Not a Hand Out

-The foundation grant is for an asthma mitigation program to educate the community on asthma detection, treatment, and management.
-This includes teaching residents how to use their inhaler, the importance of developing a personal asthma action plan, and the right questions to ask their doctor.
-JUDAHH also offers home visits to conduct an asthma trigger assessment and help remediate environmental triggers in partnership with Regional Asthma Mitigation Project (RAMP).
+Through the JUDAHH Project, Andrews also leads an asthma mitigation program to help educate the community on asthma detection, treatment, and management.
+She teaches residents how to use their inhaler, helps them develop a personal asthma action plan, and discusses the right questions for them to ask their doctor.

 “They just need a helping hand.
 They need a friendly face.
 They need someone who they trust,” Andrews said.
 “So me, as a community supporter—I just feel compelled to help out.
 To be that conduit between them and their doctor.”

 Support initiatives like the JUDAHH Project by donating to the CHEST Foundation.